Polarized Antimatter in the Proton from Global QCD Analysis

 Recently more probes of antiquark polarization have been possible through $W$-lepton production in polarized $pp$ collisions.
 In particular, the STAR \cite{STAR:2010xwx, STAR:2014afm, STAR:2018fty} and PHENIX \cite{PHENIX:2015ade, PHENIX:2018wuz} collaborations at RHIC have used polarized $pp$ collisions at center of mass energy $\sqrt{s} = 510$~GeV to measure the longitudinal single--spin asymmetry \mbox{$A_L = (\sigma_+ - \sigma_-)/(\sigma_+ + \sigma_-)$}, where $\sigma_+$ ($\sigma_-$) is the cross section for positive (negative) proton helicity, for the leptonic decay channels $W^+ \to e^+ \nu$ and $W^- \to e^-\bar{\nu}$.
 At leading order, these can be written as

-where $\Delta f$ ($f$) represents a polarized (unpolarized) PDF evaluated at momentum fraction $x_1$ ($x_2$) carried by the parton in the polarized (unpolarized) proton.
-Combined with the DIS observables, these asymmetries provide a vital new handle on the extraction of the polarized antiquark distributions $\pub$ and $\pdb$.
+where $\Delta f$ ($f$) represents a polarized (unpolarized) parton distribution function (PDF) evaluated at momentum fraction $x_1$ ($x_2$) carried by the parton in the polarized (unpolarized) proton.
+Combined with DIS observables, these asymmetries provide a vital new handle on the extraction of the polarized antiquark PDFs $\pub$ and $\pdb$.

-Previous global analyses~\cite{deFlorian:2009vb, deFlorian:2014yva, DeFlorian:2019xxt, Nocera:2014gqa} have sought to extract the asymmetry under various assumptions and with different methods for estimating uncertainties.
-De~Florian {\it et al.} (DSSV) \cite{deFlorian:2009vb} extracted a positive $\pub-\pdb$ asymmetry from spin-dependent data with fixed input for unpolarized PDFs and fragmentation functions (FFs), assuming PDF positivity and SU(3) symmetry for axial-vector charges within errors.
-The impact of the latter assumptions was examined in a simultaneous analysis of spin PDFs and FFs by the JAM collaboration~\cite{Ethier:2017zbq}, who found polarized light antiquark and strange PDFs consistent with zero when the constraints were relaxed.
-The Monte Carlo analysis by the NNPDF collaboration~\cite{Nocera:2014gqa} generated prior samples from the DSSV fit~\cite{deFlorian:2009vb}, thus inheriting the corresponding biases.
+Previous global analyses~\cite{deFlorian:2009vb, deFlorian:2014yva, DeFlorian:2019xxt, Nocera:2014gqa} have sought to extract the $\pub-\pdb$ asymmetry under various assumptions and with different methods for estimating uncertainties.
+De~Florian {\it et al.} (DSSV) \cite{deFlorian:2009vb} extracted a positive $\pub-\pdb$ from spin-dependent data with fixed input for unpolarized PDFs and fragmentation functions (FFs), assuming PDF positivity and SU(3) symmetry for axial-vector charges within errors.
+The Monte Carlo analysis by the NNPDF collaboration~\cite{Nocera:2014gqa} generated prior samples from the DSSV fit~\cite{deFlorian:2009vb}, thus inheriting the corresponding assumptions.